 Win Streak May Continue For Taiwan Stock Market

-(RTTNews) - The Taiwan stock market has moved higher in three straight sessions, gathering almost 1,000 points or 3.7 percent along the way.
-The Taiwan Stock Exchange now sits just above the 27,400-point plateau and it's expected to open in the green again on Thursday.
+(RTTNews) - The Taiwan stock market has finished higher in five straight sessions, accelerating almost 1,200 points or 4.3 percent along the way.
+The Taiwan Stock Exchange now sits just above the 27,620-point plateau and it may add to its winnings again on Monday.

-The global forecast for the Asian markets is positive on optimism over the outlook for interest rates.
-The European and U.S. markets were up and the Asian bourses figure to follow that lead.
+The global forecast for the Asian markets is upbeat on an improved outlook for interest rates.
+The European and U.S. markets were up and the Asian bourses re tipped to open in similar fashion.

+The TSE finished modestly higher on Friday following gains from the plastics, weakness from the financial shares and a mixed picture from the technology stocks.

+Among the actives, Cathay Financial tanked 2.43 percent, while Mega Financial retreated 1.11 percent, CTBC Financial declined 1.25 percent, First Financial dropped 0.90 percent, Fubon Financial sank 1.38 percent, E Sun Financial eased 0.16 percent, Taiwan Semiconductor Manufacturing Company added 0.35 percent, United Microelectronics Corporation shed 0.33 percent, Hon Hai Precision stumbled 2.38 percent, Catcher Technology fell 0.25 percent, MediaTek soared 4.10 percent, Delta Electronics slumped 1.06 percent, Novatek Microelectronics skidded 1.02 percent, Formosa Plastics rose 0.24 percent, Nan Ya Plastics surged 4.98 percent, Asia Cement dipped 0.13 percent and Largan Precision was unchanged.

-The lead from Wall Street is upbeat as the major averages opened in the green and stay that way all day, ending near session highs.
+The lead from Wall Street is positive as the major averages opened higher on Friday and remained in the green throughout the day for a fifth straight session.

 3 Knaller-Aktien im BX Musterportfolio📈: Broadcom, Quanta Services & ING mit François Bloch